 |Eaton's Neck, NY|

 In 1837, a Lieutenant Blake inspected the station after receiving multiple complaints about the light.
-He found all the lamps defective, writing, “The keeper admitted that the lights were bad, and he was censured for keeping a bad light.”
+He found all the lamps defective, and reported: “The keeper admitted that the lights were bad, and he was censured for keeping a bad light.”
 The American Coast Pilot also joined in the complaints noting that “most, if not all, the lamps of this house should have been condemned many years since; the light, for the most part, cannot be seen more than 7 or 8 miles.”
-In 1838, the lighting apparatus was replaced by another Argand lamp/reflector combination.
-In 1858, after the tower had been remodeled and strengthened to hold a larger lantern, the beacon was changed to a single third-order Fresnel lens fabricated by Henry Lepaute of Paris.
-Over a century later, the lens remains in service today, although it is now run by electricity.
+In 1838, a new Argand lamp/reflector combination, having twelve lamps and reflectors arranged around two circular tables, was installed in the lantern room.
+In 1857, after the tower had been remodeled and strengthened to support a larger lantern room, the illuminating apparatus was changed to a single third-order Fresnel lens fabricated by Henry Lepaute of Paris.
+Over a century later, the lens remains in service today, although it is now powered by an electric light instead of oil.

-A steam siren fog signal was installed at the station in 1871.
-As it had to blow as much as 500 hours per year, the siren required a lot of fresh water, and a new well and cistern were added to help quench the signal's thirst.
+A steam siren fog signal was installed at the station in 1871, to help mariners navigate Long Island Sound and find the entrance to nearby Lloyd’s Harbor in thick weather.
+As it had to blow as much as 500 hours per year, the siren required a lot of fresh water, and a new well and cistern were added to help quench the signal’s thirst.
+A duplicate fog signal was added a year or so later to provide redundancy.
+On June 30, 1904, a first-class automatic siren, powered by two, thirteen-horsepower oil engines and housed in a new brick building, replaced the steam sirens.

 The keeper’s dwelling was demolished in 1969, and eleven Coast Guard housing units were added to the station.
-The Eaton’s Neck Lighthouse was also scheduled for demolition, but local activists went to work and succeeded in having the tower placed on the National Register of Historic Places.
-The lighthouse continues to show a white light from its century-old third-order Fresnel lens – the only Fresnel lens in active use at a Long Island lighthouse.
+Eaton’s Neck Lighthouse was also scheduled for demolition, but local activists went to work and succeeded in having the tower placed on the National Register of Historic Places in 1973.
+The lighthouse continues to show a white light from its classic third-order Fresnel lens – the only Fresnel lens in active use at a Long Island lighthouse.
 As Eaton’s Neck is an active Coast Guard station, the lighthouse and grounds are closed to the public.

 The lighthouse is owned by the Coast Guard.
 Grounds/tower closed.